morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 ip a
 ```

-You may need to additionally run the following commands in order to determine which adapter, in a dual band setup, has which interface name.
+You may need to additionally run the following command to help to determine which adapter, in a dual band setup, has which interface name.

 ```
-iw list
 iw dev
 ```